nico-aero/Detox/docs/Troubleshooting.Synchronization.md

 ### Tweaking and fine-tuning the synchronization mechanisms

-> This isn’t exposed yet, TBD
+> This isn’t exposed yet, to be done...

 ### Modifying your app to avoid waiting too much